vmedv/Benchmark-v700-performance-prediction/SOFTWARE_DESIGN.md

 It is initialized for each thread separately and uses the described ArgsGenerators.
 Threads are not required to use the same ThreadLoop implementation.
-ThreadLoop has only one main method `step` that explains how to choose an operation and perform it during the main phase.
+ThreadLoop has only one main method `step` that explains how to choose an operation and perform it during the running phase.
 The method `step` is called in a conditional loop by the `run` method.
 A programmer can override `run` when more complicated logic is needed.